bookstein/project_prototype/README.md

 ![ScreenShot](/static/images/scrn_cap5.png "On click")

-The Naive Bayes classifier used for generating politicalness scores tends to overpredict political content, probably because the training data is not diverse enough and does not reflect the true proportion of political content on Twitter.
+The Naive Bayes classifier used for generating "politicalness" scores tends to overpredict political content, probably because the training data is not diverse enough and does not reflect the true proportion of political content on Twitter.

 My training data consists of 60,000 tweets harvested in late November 2014 by querying for specific political and nonpolitical hashtags.